 In Fall 1780 a rider shows up at the door seeking a rest stop, Caruthers reports.
-He is carrying letters from Gen. George Washington to Greene in South Carolina.
+He is carrying letters from Gen. George Washington to the Continental commander in the South.[a]
 Rachel tells him she will feed him, but he should sleep elsewhere, because she is under constant harassment by Tories.
 Sure enough, the food is barely out before Loyalist militia (part-time soldiers) show up, apparently having heard of the stranger’s arrival.
 Rachel quickly ushers the courier out the back door and tells him to hide in a nearby thickly leaved, but thorny, locust tree, perhaps to your left or behind you.
 The Tories surround the house.
 Once they are done searching, he climbs down the far side of the trunk and escapes.

 Contrary to some sources, the British army did not approach and leave the Battle of Guilford Court House on the nearby road, much less camp here before the battle.
 (See the Battle of New Garden for the actual route.)
 But detachments roamed the area foraging and seeking out Patriot leaders with Tory help.